Kung Aagawin Mo ang Lahat sa Akin (film): Adaptations

 In 2009, the film was adapted by GMA Network into a series as part of the Sine Novela installment.
-Maxene Magalona played the role Maureen while Glaiza de Castro as Gladys followed by Jackie Rice as Mercedita in the version of the series (not included in the movie).
+Maxene Magalona played the role of Maureen while Glaiza de Castro as Gladys followed by Jackie Rice as Mercedita in the version of the series (not included in the movie).
 Jackie Lou Blanco played the role of Donya Clara this time.